Tok3n/OpenTok3n/README.md

 }
 ```

+Where __Address__ and __Port__ are the local address:port (tipically "localhost:63568"), where the local server is running.
+You can change the port and it will run in that particular port.

+__DBAddress__, __DBPort__ are the url and port of the MySQL server, also the DBUser, DBPassword are de credential of that database server.
+DBName and DBTablePrefix are the database name and the prefix of the tables that will be created in that database.

 You can always run _OpenTok3n --help_ to remember this detils
 Now you can run the command  to view the parameters that OpenTok3n acept